“There are two types of homes in Arizona…those with termites and those that are gonna get termites!”

 Best protection = Termites Inspection

 Every home in Arizona should be inspected at least once a year, especially homes recently serviced for termites.
 It’s important the inspector have experience with all species found in Arizona.
 An inexperienced termite inspector can miss the subtle signs of less common termites resulting in additional structural damage.
 Bills Pest Termite Control provides free termite inspections for your home or business.
 Getting a yearly termite inspection is a homeowners best protection against Arizona termites.
+Call us today for a free inspection and evaluation.
+The service is free and it could save you from damage repair costs down the road.

 Trusted Phoenix Exterminator